 - Social Security (up to 85% depending on the situation)

 - Cash-value life insurance policy

-If you adopt a child, you could get a credit worth up to $14,080 per child.
+If you adopt a child, you could an adoption tax credit.

 Caring for a grandchild

-If you are legally responsible for a grandchild, you may be able to take the Child Tax Credit which is worth $2,000 per qualifying child.
+If you are legally responsible for a grandchild, you may be able to take the Child Tax Credit.
 There are additional credits and deductions that provide relief for those who care for children, including education tax breaks and credits for child care.
-Learn more about how children can help reduce your tax liability here.

 Selling a home